 John D Rogers (Consultant)

-Scientific Officer in the UK Atomic Energy Authority for 2 years at AEE
+as a Scientific Officer in the UK Atomic Energy Authority for 2 years at AEE

 Winfrith and then at Windscale, carrying out reactor physics experiments